+44 (0)113 34 33596

 My most recent book, a narrative history of the year 1956, explores that year's various rebellions and revolutions - including the struggle against white supremacy in the United States and South Africa; the challenge to European colonialism in Africa and the Middle East; and the uprisings against Communist rule in Poland and Hungary.
 Drawing on my long-standing research interests in the role of people's movements and the relationship between the Cold War and the African American freedom struggle, my book frames that year's tumultuous events as part of an interconnected, global story of revolution.
-1956: The World in Revolt, which was published in the U.K. by Faber in January 2016, will appear in the United States (autumn 2016) with Pegasus Books.
+1956: The World in Revolt, was published in the U.K. by Faber and by Pegasus Books in the United States in 2016.
 It has also been translated into German, Dutch, and Polish.

 My first book, Peace and Freedom: The Civil Rights and Antiwar Movements in the 1960s, explored the complex and fascinating relationship between the civil rights and anti-Vietnam War movements of the 1960s.

 American Patriotism, American Protest: Social Movements Since the Sixties (University of Pennsylvania Press, 2010) analyzed the ways in which various social movements, from across the political spectrum, engaged with 'Americanism' in support of their respective causes, and drew on the protest traditions of the 1960s.
 The British Academy and the Arts and Humanities Research Council funded some of this research.
 Read more about my findings.

 Rethinking the American Anti-War Movement, an overview of the American protests against the Vietnam War, was published by Routledge in 2012.
 You can find out a bit more about some of my arguments here.